This post may contain affiliate sales links. Please read my disclosure policy.

 You have to give this White Chicken Chili a try!
-It is creamy, a little spicy, filling and filled with nutrition.
+It is creamy, a little spicy, filling, and filled with nutrition.
 Make a big pot, serve with rice and it will seem bottomless.
 The perfect meal for a crowd on a cold evening.
-If Simple Chili isn’t your think, I bet you will love this skinny white chicken chili.
+If Simple Chili isn’t your thing, I bet you will love this skinny white chicken chili.

-I love a simple and fast recipe and this is exactly what that is!
+I love a simple and fast recipe and White Chicken Chili is exactly what that is!
 You only need about 10 minutes of active work before you have dinner done.
-Serving with rice is optional, but definitely stretches the meal if you’re trying to feed a big family or stretch a dollar.

 - In a large pot, saute onions and garlic in olive oil.